smarticoai/public-api/docs/api/classes/WSAPIMissions.md

 #### Remarks

 **Subscription model (`onUpdate`)**
-The callback registered via `onUpdate` is invoked with the FULL refreshed mission array — never a diff/patch — whenever any of these occur:
-- `requestMissionOptIn(...)` resolves (any `err_code`)
-- `requestMissionClaimReward(...)` resolves (any `err_code`)
-- The server pushes an asynchronous mission-state change — e.g. task progress advances (for tasks configured to push updates), a mission completes, or the user's level / gamification visibility tags change

-Each subsequent call to `getMissions({ onUpdate })` REPLACES the prior callback — there is only one active subscriber at a time.
-Pass `onUpdate: undefined` (or omit it) to keep the prior callback in place;
+The callback receives the FULL refreshed mission array (never a diff/patch).
+Each subsequent call to `getMissions({ onUpdate })` REPLACES the prior callback — only one active subscriber at a time.
-the callback is never auto-cleared.
+Pass `onUpdate: undefined` (or omit it) to keep the prior callback in place; the callback is never auto-cleared.

-**What triggers an asynchronous mission-state refresh** (consumer-relevant)
+**Update triggers** — the callback fires when:
+1. **Mutation responses**: `requestMissionOptIn(...)` or `requestMissionClaimReward(...)` resolves (any `err_code`).
-- A user activity (deposit, bet, login, etc.) advances task progress on a task configured to push updates, OR the activity completes a mission.
+2. **Asynchronous server pushes**: a user activity (deposit, bet, login, etc.) advances task progress on a task configured to push updates, or completes a mission.
-- The user's level changes, or other gamification visibility tags change.
+3. **Visibility changes**: the user's level changes, or other gamification visibility tags change.

-- Operator-side BO mission-config edits do NOT push to connected clients — those changes surface only on the next cache miss, or after one of the other trigger events above fires.
+Operator-side BO mission-config edits do NOT push to connected clients — those changes surface only on the next cache miss (after the 30 s TTL) or alongside the next trigger from (1)–(3).

 **What's in the returned list / what's filtered server-side** The response is pre-filtered by the server.
 Missions EXCLUDED before